iauns/cpm/README.md

 Brief Example
 =============

 Below is a sample of a CMakeLists.txt file that uses 3 modules.
-The modules
+These modules
-include: platform specific OpenGL headers, an axis aligned bounding box implementation, and G-truc's GLSL vector math library.
+are: platform specific OpenGL headers, an axis aligned bounding box implementation, and G-truc's GLSL vector math library.
 See the next section for a full explanation of how to use CPM and work with the namespaces it creates.
-The following CMakeLists.txt is self-contained and will build as-is.
+The following CMakeLists.txt is self-contained and will build as-is:
-CMakeLists.txt.
-Feel free to ignore the 'Setup Source' section as it exists only to make this example self contained:

 ```cmake
   cmake_minimum_required(VERSION 2.8.7 FATAL_ERROR)